Indiana Armory

+The Indiana Armory is an historic National Guard armory which is located in Indiana, Indiana County, Pennsylvania.

+It was added to the National Register of Historic Places in 1991.

+History and architectural features

-Indiana Armory is a historic National Guard armory located at Indiana, Indiana County, Pennsylvania.
-It was designed by Joseph F. Kuntz of Pittsburgh architects W.G.
-Wilkins Co.
-The drill hall was built in 1922, and is a one-story structure with a gambrel roof.
+Designed by Joseph F. Kuntz of Pittsburgh architects W.G.
+Wilkins Co., the drill hall was built in 1922, and is a one-story structure with a gambrel roof.
 The administration building was added in 1929, and consists of a two-story section with a recessed one-story portion.
 The building is a modified "T"-plan in the Moderne style.

 It was added to the National Register of Historic Places in 1991.